 outcomes from medications.

-Admission to the College of Pharmacy is competitive with offers being made to the best candidates based upon specific criteria listed in the Admissions Cycle Information.
-Please be advised that completing the entire process below DOES NOT guarantee acceptance into the College of Pharmacy Professional Program.
+Admission to the School of Pharmacy is competitive with offers being made to the best candidates based upon specific criteria listed in the Admissions Cycle Information.
+Please be advised that completing the entire process below DOES NOT guarantee acceptance into the School of Pharmacy Professional Program.

-Early Admissions is designed to capture "high acheivers" who are planning to applu during their third pre-professional year.
+Early Admissions is designed to capture "high acheivers" who are planning to apply during their third pre-professional year.
 Students with high GPAs and PCAT scores are targeted.
-This program is open to all students, however preference is given to in-state students.
+This program is open to all students, however, preference is given to in-state students.
 Please note the difference in deadline dates for Early Admissions.

 Early Admissions Deadlines